2020 - The year of Covid 19

-My goals for 2020 (amid the Corona Covid 19 Crisis) are to focus on plans to create a series with St. John Henry Newman in mind.
+My goals for 2020 (amid the Covid 19 Crisis) were to focus on plans to get my artwork in art shows and galleries.
+I am creating a series with St. John Henry Newman in mind.
 Newman was a theologian and prolific writer.
-This new series will include plein air and studio creations and will be centered around a prayer for the working person, the aged, the sick or anyone who is thinking about the day that passed.
+This new series includes plein air and studio creations and will be centered around a prayer for the working person, the persecuted, the parent, the aged, the sick or anyone who is thinking about the day that passed.
 It is entitled:

 Peace At Last